Cristina Oxtra, Author

 Reading Tara and the Towering Wave and talking to students about writing, research, military service, and author life at a World Read Aloud Day event at an elementary school.

-Reading Tae Kwon Do Test and teaching basic Tae Kwon Do punching, kicking, and board breaking techniques during story time at a public library.
+Featuring Tae Kwon Do Test and teaching basic Tae Kwon Do techniques during story time at a library.

 Social media